jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/independent/varycharm.md

 <br>

- (In Progress) In this post we showcase some results, of a new method tasked with varying the harmonic complexity of music automatically.
+ (In Progress) In this post we showcase some results, of a new deep learning method tasked with varying the harmonic complexity of music automatically.
 In addition, we propose some metrics for evaluation, and design a few baseline methods.
+I do no discuss the details of the method/implementation since this work is still in progress.

 <br>